 Even the most positive, happy-go-lucky people have bad mood days.

-Today, as I write this, I’m experiencing a wave of failure, disappointment and sadness.
-This flood of emotion that has become familiar and less harsh with time and curiosity.
+Today, as I write this, I’m experiencing a wave of failure, disappointment, and sadness.
+This flood of emotion has become familiar and less harsh with time and curiosity.
 I used to fear this wave.
 I believed it would sweep me up and take me away, never to be happy again.
 I would panic and try to fix it or fake it.
 Yet, I’ve always recovered.
 It may have taken longer to bounce back sometimes, but each time eventually joy returned.

 When I panicked when I was sad or angry, it made it worse.
 I would over-react.
 I would offer a $10,000 answer to a $10 question.
 Or ultimately, I would give in to my inner critic and quit the goal or dream completely, even if it broke my heart.